Performance of universal machine learning potentials in global optimization of inorganic crystal structures: Evolutionary optimization

-Evolutionary searches with nearly all uMLPs easily reached global minima for the majority of considered compounds, mostly independent of the primitive unit cell size or perceived complexity.
+Evolutionary searches with nearly all uMLPs reached the global minima for the majority of considered compounds, mostly independent of the primitive unit cell size or perceived complexity.
 For example, the relatively large LiB$_3$ ground state (tP16) is comprised of compact B$_6$ units that recur frequently across metal boride chemistries~\cite{ak28}, which is apparently well reproduced as a broad basin of attraction on surrogate PESs.
 Likewise, the low-symmetry Na$_2$IrO$_3$ (mS24) features a typical layered arrangement of edge-sharing IrO$_6$ octahedra, which tends to constrain the accessible low-energy motifs.
-The recently proposed Li$_3$Sn (hR48) and Pd$_5$Sn$_3$ (mS32) ground states with new structure types turned out not to pose particular difficulty, as their local environments can be viewed as ordered decorations of familiar metallic and metal-metalloid coordination motifs~\cite{ak47,ak51}, and the uMLPs learned the underlying stability trend well enough to identify these phases as global minima.
+The recently proposed Li$_3$Sn (hR48) and Pd$_5$Sn$_3$ (mS32) ground states with new structure types turned out not to pose particular difficulty, as their local environments can be viewed as ordered decorations of familiar metallic and metal-metalloid coordination motifs~\cite{ak47,ak51}, and the uMLPs learned the underlying stability trend well enough to identify these phases as global minima. \RR{Interestingly, about half of the uMLPs favored a distorted mS32-Pd$_5$Sn$_3$ variant, indicating that reducing the reported $C2/c$ symmetry to $Cc$ lowers the energy by 0.1--0.3 meV/atom.
+PBE and PBEsol yield similar energy gains along a $\Gamma$-point eigenvector in the conventional unit cell, associated with a single imaginary mode that breaks inversion symmetry through buckling of the Pd-Sn framework.
+However, the extremely small energy change and minor atomic displacements of about 0.1~\AA\ do not necessarily imply that the distortion would be detectable, as it could be suppressed by anharmonic effects.
+Hence, despite the similarity factor of 0.74 being below our typical threshold, we treated the two phases as identical in our MRR and GSM metric calculations.}